Find and Fix Your Strength Imbalances

 Find Your Asymmetries

-Here are the tests you need to do:
+Here are the tests:

 Description: Stand on one leg, holding on to something lightly for balance.
 Lift your heel up, rising onto your toes then gently lower your foot down.
 Repeat on the same leg for as many reps as possible.
 Take note of the reps.
 Do the same exercise with the other foot and compare the scores.
 There should be less than 5 reps difference between sides.